Antique glass of Czech origin, dating from the early 20th century

 Description

-Exclusive antique furniture and accessories can be an excellent idea for interior decoration.
-Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few are particularly notable.
+Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture corresponds to the period from the late 18th to early 19th century.
+Empire-style furniture refers to the period between the late 18th and early 19th centuries.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
+Notable and interesting are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

 The key aspect of prestigious antique furniture is originality.
-Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
+Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details